-The School Counseling and Doctor of Education in Leadership programs offer several scholarships of varying amounts to individuals who are from an ethnic minority background and/or have demonstrated significant commitment to serving diverse populations.
+The School Counseling, Student Affairs Administration, and Doctor of Education in Leadership programs award scholarships of varying amounts to individuals based on their application and financial need.
+Additionally, the School Counseling and Doctor of Education in Leadership Programs offer several scholarships of varying amounts to individuals who are from an ethnic minority background and/or have demonstrated significant commitment to serving diverse populations.
 Facility in a second language is desirable and financial need is considered.
 Students admitted to these programs will be invited to apply.

-Teacher Education: M.A.T.
-Preservice Scholarships
+Teacher Education: MAT Preservice Scholarships

-Scholarships for new M.A.T. preservice students do not require a separate application unless otherwise noted.
+Scholarships for new MAT preservice students do not require a separate application.
 Faculty will review admissions applications and recommend applicants for specific scholarships.
 Financial need as determined by the FAFSA will be considered when awarding scholarships.